-This article will help you understand who could be liable for your child’s birth injuries and what generally has to be proven in these cases.
-It will also point to further legal help.
-Birth injury claims can be very complicated, and it’s best to speak with an experienced birth injury attorney as soon as you can.
+This article will help you understand who could be liable for your child’s birth injuries and what generally must be proven in these cases.
+It will also point to further legal help—birth injury claims can be very complicated, so it’s best to speak with an experienced birth injury attorney as soon as you can.

-Sometimes, birth injuries are unavoidable, no matter how careful the physician is.
-However, many birth injuries result from mistakes that could have been avoided if medical professionals used the proper standard of care.
+Birth injuries are sometimes unavoidable, no matter how careful the physician is.
+However, many result from mistakes that could have been avoided had medical professionals used the proper standard of care.

 - Fractures or nerve damage resulting from the improper use of forceps and other medical equipment

 - Injuries resulting from fetal distress, including brain damage